skatesham/kafka-eccomerce-learn/README.md

 Steps for run the system.

 1. Run Zookeeper and Kafka servers on localhost with all default.
-2. After that you can start any of the microservices in except of common-kafka, beucause it's just a common module for ease connection.
+2. After that you can start any of the microservices in except of common-kafka, because it's just a common module for ease connection.
 4. Have fun!

 Sham Vinicius Fiorin